Y-YDev/DD5-Generator/README.md

 Go to `http://localhost:3000/docs` to consult swagger documentation _(available in the frontend in docs part)_

 ![alt text](image-1.png)

+### Next steps
+- Add Special feature of a magical object (standard one)
+- Add name generator part

 ## Screenshots
 ![alt text](image.png)